Retargeting marketing? What is it all about?

 2. Track The Behaviour Of Your Visitors

-If their behavior indicates, they might be in need of some additional content.
+If their behavior indicates, they might need some additional content.

 3. Brand Awareness